-The increased reserves in the period ending 31 August 2019 is in line with financial management expectations.
-Reserves are above the minimum level set by the governors.
+The reduced reserves in the period ending 31 August 2020 is in line with financial management expectations.
+Reserves are at the minimum level set by the governors.
+The position is being continuously monitored.

-The academy trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £65,729.
+The academy trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £38,473.
 Authorisation to use reserves of any kind will be made by the trustees and/or the finance committee at the next available meeting the approval should be noted in the minutes.

-In March 2018 we were successful in securing a CIF bid of £98k this was used for the refurbishment of the school kitchen.
-The work started in August 2018 and finished in October 2018.
+In June 2020 we were successful in securing a CIF bid of £453,456 this was to be used for the refurbishment of the school electricity supply and the re-wire of the oldest part of the building, up-date the fire alarm system and re-do all the lighting and ceilings.
+The work started in July 2020 and is due to be finished in October 2020.